Humanitarian Distinction Award

 11. Only up to fifty percent of total hours can be awarded for religious service activities.

 12. Only up to fifty percent of total hours will be awarded for school or sport service activities.
-In order to receive credit for your placement be sure to fill out the form attached below and complete in its entirety.
+In order to receive credit for your placement, be sure to fill out the form attached below and complete it in its entirety.
 Forms that are incomplete will be returned and will not qualify for volunteer hours.
-Each placement volunteer form must be completed and submitted within a week of service.
+Each volunteer placement form must be completed and submitted within a week of service.
 It is suggested that you make a copy for your records.